fossasia/loklak_webclient/README.md

 - [Gulp](http://gulpjs.com/)
 - [Browserify](http://browserify.org/)

-Along with many Gulp libraries (these can be seen in either `package.json` or at the top of `gulpfile.js`).
+Along with many Gulp libraries (these can be seen in either `package.json`, or at the top of each task in `/gulp/tasks/`).

 ---